YouTube articles

 Both TikTok and YouTube let creators add royalty-free background music to videos without copyright claims.
 A copyright claim can appear when creators use well-known audio without the artist's permission.
 But if you’re looking to use popular soundtracks, you’ll get a copyright claim on your YouTube upload, risking your video being demonetized, hidden, and even deleted.

 TikTok, however, lets creators use trendy songs and audio in videos without any penalties.
 If you are looking to create original sounds like text to speech voiceovers, TikTok is also the app for you.
 TikTok gives creators the opportunity to use original sounds, use other creators sounds, popular trending artist songs, and even film directly in the app.
+You can also follow TikTok trends to expand your reach.
 We recommend using TikTok if you want to avoid copyright claims and create videos using trending sounds.

 5. Shareability